wongzhenhao/DataFlow/README.md

 ## 💐 9.
 Acknowledgements
-We sincerely appreciate [MinerU](https://github.com/opendatalab/MinerU)'s outstanding contribution, particularly its robust text extraction capabilities from PDFs and documents, which greatly facilitates data loading.
+We sincerely appreciate [MinerU](https://github.com/opendatalab/MinerU)'s outstanding contribution, particularly its robust text extraction capabilities from PDFs and documents, which greatly facilitate data loading.

 ## 🤝 10.
 Community & Support
 Join the DataFlow open-source community to ask questions, share ideas, and collaborate with other developers!